Seo-4d696b75/dart-async-test-sample/README.md

 ### 0. Install Flutter (if needed)

 This project uses fvm.
-After installing, be sure to set "${projectRoot}/.fvm/flutter_sdk" to Flutter SDK path in your IDE.
+After installing, be sure to set "${projectRoot}/.fvm/flutter_sdk" as Flutter SDK path in your IDE.

 `fvm install`